GitToby/howto-ai/README.md

 │ --config-path           --no-config-path      Print the default config path    │ │                                               and exit.                        │
 │                                               [default: no-config-path]        │
-│ --show-config           --no-show-config      Print the config and exit.       │ │                                               [default: no-show-config]        │
+│ --config-show           --no-config-show      Print the config and exit.       │ │                                               [default: no-config-show]        │
 │ --install-completion                          Install completion for the       │ │                                               current shell.                   │
 │ --show-completion                             Show completion for the current  │